mbkoltai/mbkoltai.github.io/index.md

 ### Research interests

 Since 2010 I have been working on the quantitative analysis of biomolecular systems, specifically cellular signaling networks, in a field often referred to as 'systems biology'.
-In practice this means building mathematical models to gain mechanistic understanding of biomolecular systems and to formulate experimentally testable predictions about them.
+In practice this means building mathematical models to gain mechanistic understanding of biomolecular systems and formulate experimentally testable predictions about them.

 I am a postdoctoral fellow in the [Computational Systems Biology of Cancer](https://sysbio.curie.fr) group at the [Institut Curie](https://institut-curie.org) (Paris), a major cancer research center in France.
 The group uses mathematical models, advanced data analysis and data visualization to provide a quantitative framework to understand cancer.